Advanced Motor Fuels in Brazil

 The main policy instruments behind the evolutions that will subsidize the future growth of biofuels in Brazil include the following:

-- National Biofuel Policy (RenovaBio) (Law 13,576/2017) (Brazil 2017), a state policy recognizing the strategic role of all types of biofuels in the national energy matrix, both for energy security and for the mitigation of GHG emissions.
+- National Biofuel Policy (RenovaBio) (Law 13,576/2017) (Brazil 2017) — A state policy recognizing the strategic role of all types of biofuels in the national energy matrix, both for energy security and for the mitigation of GHG emissions.
 The policy includes the additional objective of reducing dependence on mineral diesel.

-- Project of Law 4,516/2023 (Brazil 2024b), approved in the Brazilian Chamber of Deputies on 13 March 2024, this project of law, based on the discussions under the Fuels of the Future Program, proposes the increase of ethanol mixed in the gasoline from the current 27.5% to 35% and the increase of biodiesel mixed in diesel from the current 14% to 20% by 2030.
+- Law 14,993/2024 (Brazil 2024b), sanctioned by Brazilian President Luís Inácio Lula da Silva on October 9, 2024 — This law, based on discussions under the Fuels of the Future Program, aims to further increase the use of sustainable and low-carbon fuels to decarbonize the Brazilian transport energy matrix.
+Allows the increase of ethanol mixed in gasoline from the current 27.5% to 35% and the increase of biodiesel mixed in diesel from the current 14% to 25%.

-- Consolidation of the National Hydrogen Program (PNH2).
-The Brazilian government organized and published a strategy for developing the country’s hydrogen economy (Brazil 2023b), which would harmonize with other sources of its energy matrix.[7]
+- Consolidation of the National Hydrogen Program (PNH2) — The Brazilian government organized and published a strategy for developing the country’s hydrogen economy (Brazil 2023b), which would harmonize with other sources of its energy matrix.[7]

 - Brazil’s membership in the International Maritime Organization (IMO) and International Civil Aviation (ICAO)/Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).[8]